ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In this code, `C` is a class that defines a class attribute called `dangerous`.
 A class attribute is a variable that is shared by all instances of the class.

 We create two instances of the `C` class, `c1` and `c2`, and print the value of the `dangerous` attribute for each instance.
-Since the dangerous attribute is a class attribute, it has the same value for both `c1` and `c2`.
+Since the dangerous attribute is a class attribute, it has the same value for `c1` and `c2`.

 Next, we set the value of the `dangerous` attribute for `c1` to **`3`**.
 This creates an instance attribute for `c1` that shadows the class attribute of the same name.
-An instance attribute is a variable that is specific to a particular instance of a class, and it takes precedence over any class attribute of the same name.
+An instance attribute is a variable specific to a particular instance of a class, and it takes precedence over any class attribute of the same name.

 We then print the value of the dangerous attribute for `c1` and `c2`.
-The value for `c1` is **`3`**, because it now has an instance attribute of that name, while the value for `c2` is still **`2`**, because it only has the class attribute of that name.
+The value for `c1` is **`3`** because it now has an instance attribute of that name, while the value for `c2` is still **`2`** because it only has the class attribute of that name.

 Next, we delete the instance attribute for `c1` using the del statement.
 This removes the instance attribute, revealing the underlying class attribute of the same name.

 Finally, we set the value of the dangerous class attribute to **`3`**.
-This changes the value of the class attribute for all instances of the class, including `c2`.
+This changes the value of the class attribute for all class instances, including `c2`.
 When we print the value of the dangerous attribute for `c2`, it is now **`3`**.

-## 4- Why are functions considered first class objects in Python?
+## 4- Why are functions considered first-class objects in Python?

 In Python, functions are considered first-class objects because they have the same properties as other objects in the language.
 Specifically, this means that functions can be: